 All Form 1099 filers must have an EIN.
-If you have not previously filed a Form 1099 or other return, TIP) you must obtain an EIN and include it on each Form 1099 that you file.
-See part K for more information. including how to obtain an EIN.
+If you have not previously filed a Form 1099 or other return, you must obtain an EIN and include it on each Form 1099 that you file.
+See part K for more information, including how to obtain an EIN and exceptions to the EIN rule.